frason/CareTeamV2/healthagen-v3_project/README.md

 source .bash_profile
 ```

-At this point quit and restart Terminal for rbenv to take effect.
+At this point, quit and restart Terminal for rbenv to take effect.

 Some rbenv commands: